rohandaxini/rails-concepts-topics/README.md

 ## Contributing

-We encourage you to contribute to this list of concepts and topics.
+I encourage you to contribute to this list of questions.
 Please free to submit your PR for any additions or updates.
+This will immensely help Ruby on Rails community.

+Any contributions you make to this effort are greatly appreciated.